-One of the greatest ways we can build up the Kingdom of God as parents is to invest in our children.
+One of the best ways we can build up the Kingdom of God as parents is to invest in our children.
 The precious and valuable time spent on the next generation is crucially important and shouldn’t be minimized.
-After all, is there anyone who loves our children greater, cares more about their soul, and is uniquely positioned to impact them for Christ and His Kingdom as we are?
+After all, is there anyone who loves our children greater, cares more about their souls, and is as uniquely positioned to impact them for Christ and His Kingdom as we are?

-In some cases, we have been programed by society to believe the greatest Kingdom impact we can make is toward a corporate goal, team effort, capital campaign, specific ministry position, pioneering a ministry, etc. I have been there.
-I had, and still have, lofty goals to build up the Kingdom of God through things like church planting, international humanitarian endeavors, ministry positions, authoring books, speaking and mountain moving teams—all great things.
+In some cases, we have been programmed by society to believe the greatest Kingdom impact we can make is toward a corporate goal, team effort, capital campaign, specific ministry position, establishment of a ministry, etc. I have been there.
+I had, and still have, lofty goals to build up the Kingdom of God through things like church planting, international humanitarian endeavors, ministry positions, books, speaking, and mountain-moving teams—all great things.
 But, in striving to achieve such things in the past, I dangerously lost sight of the first ministry God set before me: my husband and children.
 I focused heavily on ways to build up the Kingdom of God through the local church and lost sight of how to best build up the Kingdom of God within the four walls of my home.

 One of the greatest lessons I’ve learned as a parent and Kingdom Laborer (and also one of the hardest!) took place after a two-year vocational ministry sabbatical when my children were teenagers.
 It was the lesson of saying “no.” As with Martha (Luke 10:42), I had to learn to set aside some very good (and even needed and important) ministry endeavors for “better portions” of time, energy, and investment with our children and family.
 “Ministry” wasn’t just the mountain-moving and visible things out there; ministry was much closer to home than I once realized.
 In fact, it was at home!
 And the seeds planted in my children, though not always immediate and visible, continue to yield long-lasting and priceless eternal fruit in their life and in God’s Kingdom.

-5 Ways to Invest in Your Children to Build the Kingdom
+5 Ways to Invest in Your Children to Build Up the Kingdom of God

 Over the years, I’ve learned some worthwhile lessons and gained some valuable tools about how to build up the Kingdom of God as a parent.
 Here are the top five highlights: